oasis-open/odata-rapid/docs/spec/rapid-pro-batch.md

 or other reasons not related to individual requests in the batch.

 If an individual request fails, processing continues with the next request.
-Individual tequests can be processed in any order, not necessarily in the sequence they appear in the batch request.
+Individual requests can be processed in any order, not necessarily in the sequence they appear in the batch request.

 **Body:**